equwal/cl-yag/README.md

 - **Makefile**
     - This file exists to simplify the recurring execution of frequently used commands.
 - **generator.lisp**
+    - This is cl-yag's deploying script.
+- **generators-util,generator-aux-pre.lisp,generator-aux.lisp**
-    - This is cl-yag's core library.
+    - This is the core library, split into multiple files so things are loaded in the right order.
+- **cl-yag.asd**
+    - This is the definition of the system.
+Useful for adding new generators and seeing the order files are loaded.
+- **generators/(...).lisp**
+    - The output generators.
+Contribute new ones!
 - **static/**
     - This directory holds content, that needs to be published without being changed (e.g. style sheets, js-scripts).
 	- If you come from 'non-static CMS'-Country: **static/** holds, what you would put in your **assets/** directory.